bludit/documentation-english/webservers/nginx/index.md

 - PHP-FPM is listen on Unix socket on `unix:/run/php/php-fpm.sock`.

 ## HTTP set up
 In order to set up a new server block for Bludit, generate a new file with the configuration in `/etc/nginx/conf.d/bludit.conf`, this directory could be different in other distributions of GNU/Linux, for example, in Ubuntu could be `/etc/nginx/sites-enabled/bludit.conf`.
-For security reasons dont forget to forbid the access to the folder `/bl-kernel` and the folders `/bl-content/databases`, `/bl-content/pages` and `/bl-content/temp`.
+For security reasons dont forget to forbid the access to the folders `/bl-content/databases`, `/bl-content/pages` and `/bl-content/temp`.
 Otherwise its possible that users have dirrect access to some files inside these places.

 ```
 server {